 Pumpkin and Squash can be split into four groups:

-Winter Squash is the name used in USA for hard skinned varieties.
+Winter Squash is the name used in the USA for hard-skinned varieties.
 These include Butternuts and Buttercups.

 Summer Squash is the name used in the USA for soft skinned varieties.
 These have no storage properties, will go soft and mushy after a short time and include zucchini, scallopini (Italian) and courgette (French).

 Marrow is a separate variety again.
 It is NOT an overgrown summer squash!